 Furthermore, a crisp grass edging helps delineate the border between the two materials, the best edger for garden beds is either a specialized hand tool or mechanical edger.

 On the other hand, paths with diagonal lines running from side to side – as in a brick basketweave pattern – encourage the eye to linger, conveying a static ambience which is especially suited to a tranquil area for relaxation.
 Such detail punctuates the uniformity of the pathways whilst dovetailing into the natural flow of plant life on the path’s edges.

 On The Edge

 Edging plants – sprawling, creeping or spilling – soften the hard edges of paths, imbuing them with a maturity beyond their real age and creating a natural bridge between the garden’s hard and soft landscaping.
-They also bring scent – try herbs such as prostrate rosemary, lavender, sage or mounds of aromatic thyme – and colour which is helpful in achieving balance between the Five Elements.
+They also bring scent – try pots with herbs such as prostrate rosemary, lavender, sage or mounds of aromatic thyme – and colour which is helpful in achieving balance between the Five Elements.
 Geranium, for example, spreads prolifically and among its many varieties are flowers in deep shades of blue associated with the Water Element.

 Metal can be represented by the pure white flowers of Helianthemum apenninum or the silver foliage of cotton lavender.
 The yellow flowers of Sedum reflexum evoke the Earth Element while red gazania or deep pink dianthus suggest Fire.
 Finally, Wood is easily introduced through the dense green foliage of hosta or many of the conifer family.